ramp-eu/AGILPLAS/docs/README.md

 Information about how to install the AGILPLAS ROSE-AP can be found at the corresponding section of the [Installation & Administration Guide](installationguide.md).

-## Usage
+## Getting started

+If you don't have access to a physical M-DUINO PLC, it is recommended to start with the [Step by Step tutorial](stepbystep.md).

-Information about how to use the AGILPLAS ROSE-AP can be found in the [User & Programmers Manual](usermanual.md).
+Upon completion of the tutorial or if you have the hardware available, an in depth code description can be found in the [User & Programmers Manual](usermanual.md).

-## Step by Step

-In case you don't have an M-DUINO PLC, a simulation tutorial can be found in the [Step by Step](stepbystep.md).

 ## API

 A simple API guide can be found [here](api.md).

-## Testing

 ## License